Sen. Warner to unveil bill reining in Section 230, seeking to help users fight back against real-world harm

-The senator’s proposal preserves the thrust of Section 230, which generally spares a wide array of website operators from being held liable for what their users say.
+The senator’s proposal aims to preserve the thrust of Section 230, which generally spares a wide array of website operators from being held liable for what their users say.
 Instead, it opens an easier legal pathway for Web users to seek court orders and file lawsuits if posts, photos and videos — and the tech industry’s refusal to police them — threaten them personally with abuse, discrimination, harassment, the loss of life or other irreparable harm.

 “How can we continue to give this get-out-of-jail card to these platforms that constantly do nothing to address the foreseeable, obvious and repeated misuse of their products and services to cause harm?
 That was kind of our operating premise,” Warner said.